Questions and Answers about EPA's Hydraulic Fracturing Study

 A: EPA released the progress report to provide the public with the latest information on the work being undertaken as part of the Hydraulic Fracturing Research Study.
 The report outlines work currently underway and cannot be used to draw conclusions about the potential impacts of hydraulic fracturing on drinking water resources.
-A draft report of results, expected in late 2014, will provide a synthesis of the data collected and will help inform Agency decision-making.
+A draft assessment report, expected in late 2014, will provide a synthesis of the data collected and will help inform Agency decision-making.

 A: In order to answer EPA's study questions, we need to synthesize the results from all of the research projects undertaken as part of the study, which includes a thorough review of existing literature.
 The progress report explains what EPA has done to date, but does not provide the information or the synthesis necessary to draw conclusions or to answer the study questions.

 A: As a Highly Influential Scientific Assessment, the report of results, a draft of which is expected in late 2014, will receive meaningful and timely peer review in accordance with EPA’s peer review handbook.
 In March 2013, the EPA's Scientific Advisory Board (SAB) formed an ad hoc panel of independent experts who provide periodic advice and review of EPA's hydraulic fracturing research, starting with a consultation to provide feedback on its 2012 Progress Report and concluding with a peer review of the draft assessment report.
 Upon the establishment of the SAB ad hoc panel, the EPA SAB Staff Office announced a meeting date in May 2013 to review the Progress Report and offer the public an opportunity to provide oral and written comment for consideration.
-The EPA plans to consider individual experts’ comments, which will be informed by public comment, in the development of the report of results that will undergo a formal SAB peer review.
+The EPA plans to consider individual experts’ comments, which will be informed by public comment, in the development of the draft assessment report that will undergo a formal SAB peer review.
 For more information on the SAB process, please visit: http://yosemite.epa.gov/sab/sabpeople.nsf/WebCommittees/BOARD

-A: A final draft report synthesizing research findings is expected to be released for public comment and peer review in late 2014.
+A: A draft assessment report synthesizing research findings is expected to be released for public comment and peer review in late 2014.